How to Insulate a Garage Door

 Key Takeaways:

-• Choosing the right insulation based on the R-value is crucial for effective garage door insulation.
+• Choosing the right insulation based on the R-value is key for effective garage door insulation.

 • Detached, non-heated garages should have an R-value of 0 to 6, while attached, non-heated garages require an R-value of 7 to 9.